Documentation on MQL5: FreeMode / Standard Library

 Note

-If the user program resets the flag of memory management, the user must understand his responsibility for the removal of the array before the termination of the program.
-Otherwise the memory allocated for elements by the new operator is not released.
+If the user program resets the flag of memory management, users should understand their responsibility for the removal of the list elements before the termination of the program.
+Otherwise, the memory allocated for elements by the new operator is not released.

-For large amounts of data this could lead even to crash of your terminal.
+For large amounts of data this could lead even to a terminal crash.

-If the user does not reset the memory management flag, there is another pitfall.
-When pointer elements in array are stored somewhere in the local variables, then removing the array will lead to a critical error and crash of the user program.
-By default, the memory management flag is set, i.e. the class of the array is responsible for freeing the memory elements.
+If the user program does not reset the memory management flag, there is another "pitfall".
+When pointer elements in list are stored somewhere in the local variables, then removing the list will lead to a critical error and crash of the user program.
+By default, the memory management flag is set, i.e. the class of the list is responsible for releasing the memory elements.

 Example: